wso2/docs-mi/en/docs/develop/creating-artifacts/data-services/creating-data-services.md

 	<a href="{{base_path}}/assets/img/integrate/tutorials/data_services/soap-operation-view.png"><img src="{{base_path}}/assets/img/integrate/tutorials/data_services/soap-operation-view.png" width="80%"></a>

-### Creating queries for REST resources and SOAP operations
+### Create queries for REST resources and SOAP operations

 You can configure the main query details for both SOAP operations and REST resources using their respective graphical views.